-Robin is excited to start her 6th year teaching the Bonim (Kindergarten/1st Grade) class at Temple Sholom.
+Robin (she/her) is excited to start her 8th year teaching the Bonim (Kindergarten/1st Grade) class at Temple Sholom.
 She loves working with the youngest learners at TSB and giving them a fun and exciting year of exploration as they begin their Jewish education journeys.
 Robin has a BA in Elementary Education and Theatre Arts from Boston University’s Wheelock College of Education and Human Development and an MFA in Creative Writing from Emerson College.
-She currently works as the Director of Marketing and Communications and Director of jkidPRIDE at Jewish Learning Venture.
+She currently works as the Director of jkidpride at Jewish Learning Venture and as JLV’s Graphic Designer.
 She lives in Media with her wife, Marcia, and son, Asher.

 Chaverim (2nd & 3rd Grade)

 Erica has been a member at Temple Sholom her whole life and is very excited to be teaching this year.
 Erica has been through every life cycle of the Jewish Education here at Temple Sholom.
 She was a student, a Madrichim, and is now able to share her love for Jewish learning as a teacher.
 Erica has many years of wonderful memories at Temple Sholom, and hopes to guide her students to create their own special memories and excitement for Jewish education.
 Erica runs her own Media Production business.
 She takes photos and videos, and does video editing as well.

 Rachel Thomas (Chaverim (2nd & 3rd Grade) and Bet (4th Grade) Hebrew)